honeycombio/refinery/config.md

 ### `AdditionalAttributes`

-AdditionalAttributes is a map that can be used for injecting user-defined attributes.

-A map that can be used for injecting user-defined attributes into every span.
+AdditionalAttributes is a map that can be used for injecting user-defined attributes into every span.

-For example, it could be used for naming a refinery cluster.
+For example, it could be used for naming a Refinery cluster.
 Both keys and values must be strings.

 - Eligible for live reload.